Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Known as the Colonial City, the historic enclave of Santo Domingo covers only one square mile (3 sq km), but has dozens of historical sites and buildings behind its walls.
 Visitors will find parks, forts, churches, plazas, statues, palaces and monuments.
 A walking tour of these fascinating buildings takes at least three hours, and proceeds over cobbled streets where Christopher Columbus, Fernando Cortez and Francis Drake once walked.
 The city's main street, Calle de Las Damas, is the oldest street in the New World.
 Regarding sights, must-sees include the House of Cord, which is the oldest European building in the Americas, and the Alcazar Palace, where Christopher Columbus' son Diego once lived.
 It was built between 1510 and 1514.

 The monument was built on the eastern shore of the Ozama River in the early 1990s, to commemorate both Santo Domingo's status as the oldest European city in the Americas, and the 500th anniversary of Columbus' arrival in the New World.
 The building is 680 feet (210m) long, and built in the shape of a cross.
 It houses what are claimed to be the remains of Columbus himself, and is fitted with intense lights that project the image of the cross into the sky at night.
 The monument was designed by Scottish architect J.L.
 Gleave, who won an international competition with his plans for the lighthouse.
-The building is also the repository for numerous documents and artefacts associated with the early Spanish colonial times.

 One of the better aquariums in the Caribbean lies about a mile east of the Columbus Lighthouse monument, and offers visitors guided glimpses of the region's diverse, colourful sea life.
 The open, airy National Aquarium is equipped with a clear-glass sea-tunnel that makes viewing the enclosed sea life an awesome experience.
 Visitors can see everything from angelfish to sharks.
 The attraction is just a short drive out of the city.

 The vast green square in the heart of Santo Domingo serves as the city's cultural and artistic showcase.
 It's fronted by a cluster of four museums and houses the city's most important cultural venues, including the Teatro Nacional (National Theater).
 The square also boasts the likes of the Palacio Nacional, which houses the Presidency of the Dominican Republic; the Palacio de Bellas Artes (Palace of Fine Arts), a neoclassical building that is the permanent home of the country's National Symphony Orchestra; and the Boulevard 27 de Febrero, a pedestrian promenade located on the busy Avenida 27 de Febrero, which displays works of art from prominent Dominican artists and sculptors.
-The museums in the plaza are the Museum of Modern Art, the Museum of History and Geography, the Museum of Natural History and the Museum of Dominican Man.
-The National Theatre runs a full programme of opera, ballet, music and drama productions year round, and visitors should certainly take in a show to round off their cultural experience in Santo Domingo.

 Located on the east bank of the Ozama River, the 'Three Eyes' park is a surreal experience for visitors.
 The attraction is actually a series of huge natural caves that contain fresh-water lagoons.
 One is a sulphuric lake rumoured to be bottomless.
 A volcanic crater contains it.
 The caves are also festooned with stalactites and stalagmites.
 History lovers should note that the pre-Columbian Taino Indians used the caves for religious ceremonies.
 The site is currently one of the most-visited tourist attractions in the country.
-The caves are open from 8.30am to 5.30pm, and are illuminated at night by many coloured lights.

 The small seaside town of Boca Chica lies just east of Santo Domingo on the Avenida de las Americas, and is a popular escape from city life.
 Its calm, crystal-clear waters make for superb swimming conditions, and its golf and seafood scenes are highly recommended.
 Visitors may also enjoy the destination's yacht clubs.
 Along with its azure waters and pristine white sands, Boca Chica's short distance from the island's capital city makes it the most popular beach in the Dominican Republic, especially on weekends and holidays.
 Boating visitors can anchor off Boca Chica's two islets, La Piedra and La Matica.